 The holidays shouldn't be all about the presents, but financial woes can make it easy to lose sight of that.

 Rein in the stress (and cost) by organizing a gift exchange with friends or family.
 You can also bake your gifts, or create traditions such as having a large potluck meal followed by a walk outside or board games by the fire.

 "I think saying no is more of a relief instead of stretching and spending more than you have and still not doing enough," Dr. Sharp says.

 For some, overindulgence is as much of a holiday tradition as opening gifts.
-Carmen Harra, PhD, an author and psychologist in Hollywood, Fla., recommends more restraint.
+Carmen Harra, PhD, an author and psychologist in Hollywood, Florida, recommends more restraint.

-"Have one piece of pie, not three," she says.
+"Have one piece of pie, not three," Dr. Harra tells Health.
 "Apart from being unhealthy for your body, you will feel guilty afterward."

 Harra recommends preparing for holiday dinners by eating healthy meals the week prior.
 And don't use alcohol to deal with holiday depression.
 Alcohol can intensify your emotions and leave you feeling worse when it wears off.